-2.11 Risk Factors
+2.10 Risk Factors

-The risk factors related to the Corporation and its activities are described on pages 18 to 25 of our Management's Discussion and Analysis for the fiscal year ended October 30, 2022, which may be viewed under the Corporation's SEDAR profile (www.sedar.com).
-The material factors that could have an effect on the results of the Corporation include, but are not limited to, the impact of digital product development and adoption on printed products, the political and social environment as well as regulatory and legislative changes, in particular with regard to the environment and door-to-door distribution, changes in consumption habits related, in particular, to issues involving sustainable development and the use of certain products or services such as door-to-door distribution, risk of inflation and recession, disruptions in the supply chain, the Corporation's ability to generate organic growth in highly competitive industries, the Corporation's ability to complete acquisitions and properly integrate them, the inability to maintain or improve operational efficiency and avoid disruptions that could affect its ability to meet deadlines, raw materials, transportation and energy consumption costs, availability of raw materials, pandemic, epidemic or outbreak of an infectious disease, cybersecurity and data protection, recruiting and retaining qualified personnel in certain geographic areas and industry sectors, structural changes in the industries in which the Corporation operates, change in consumption habits or loss of a major customer, the safety and quality of its packaging products used in the food industry, the protection of its intellectual property rights, the economic situation in the world, bad debts from certain customers, import and export controls, the exchange rate, interest rates, availability of capital at a reasonable rate, the impact of major market fluctuations on defined benefit pension plan solvency, taxation, customer consolidation and changes in consumption habits from consumers.
+The risk factors related to the Corporation and its activities are described on pages 16 to 23 of our Management's Discussion and Analysis for the fiscal year ended October 29, 2023, which may be viewed under the Corporation's SEDAR+ profile (www.sedarplus.ca).
+The material factors that could have an effect on the results of the Corporation include, but are not limited to, the impact of digital product development and adoption on printed products, the political and social environment as well as regulatory and legislative changes, in particular with regard to the environment and door-to-door distribution, changes in consumption habits related, in particular, to issues involving sustainable development, environmental, social or governance expectations and requirements, and the use of certain products or services such as door-to-door distribution, risk of inflation and recession, geopolitical uncertainty, the Corporation's ability to generate organic growth in highly competitive industries, the Corporation's ability to complete acquisitions and properly integrate them, the inability to maintain or improve operational efficiency and avoid disruptions that could affect its ability to meet deadlines, raw materials, transportation and energy consumption costs, availability of raw materials. pandemic, epidemic or outbreak of an infectious disease, cybersecurity and data protection, recruiting and retaining qualified personnel in certain geographic areas and industry sectors, structural changes in the industries in which the Corporation operates, change in consumption habits or loss of a major customer, the safety and quality of its packaging products used in the food industry, the protection of its intellectual property rights, the economic situation in the world. bad debts from certain customers, import and export controls, the exchange rate, interest rates, availability of capital at a reasonable rate, the impact of major market fluctuations on defined benefit pension plan solvency, taxation, customer consolidation and changes in consumption habits from consumers.

-The heading "Risks and Uncertainties" under our Management's Discussion and Analysis for the fiscal year ended October 30, 2022 is incorporated herein by reference.
+The heading "Risks and Uncertainties" under our Management's Discussion and Analysis for the fiscal year ended October 29, 2023 is incorporated herein by reference.